695kede/xilinx-edge-ai/docs/DPU-Integration/README.md

 2. Connect the AES-ACC-USB-JTAG board.

+3. Connect the Camera Mezzanine board to the Ultra96 (Optional)

-3. Connect a microUSB cable between the AES-ACC-USB-JTAG and your PC.
+4. Connect a microUSB cable between the AES-ACC-USB-JTAG and your PC.

+5. Connect a second microUSB cable between from the Ultra96 USB3.0 connector to your PC for networking.

-4. Connect a DisplayPort Monitor using a miniDisplayPort cable.
+6. Connect a DisplayPort Monitor using a miniDisplayPort cable (Optional)

-5. Connect a USB webcam to one of the host USB ports.
+7. Connect a USB webcam to one of the host USB ports (Optional)

-6. Prepare a blank microSD card with a single FAT32 partition (this is done for you).
+8. Prepare a blank microSD card with a single FAT32 partition.

       ![Ultra96](./images/image15.jpeg "Ultra96")